-- 4.1 This policy is published on the school website. - 4.2 A copy of the policy is available for inspection from the staff room, on the policy board during the school day. - 4.3 This policy can be made available in large print or other accessible format if required.
+- 4.1 This policy is published on the School website. - 4.2 This policy is available in hard copy on request. - 4.3 A copy of the policy is available for inspection from the school office during the School day. - 4.4 This policy can be made available in large print or other accessible format if required. - 5 Definitions - 5.1 Where the following words or phrases are used in this policy: - 5.1.1 References to working days mean Monday to Friday, when the School is open during term time.
+The dates of terms are published on the School's website.
+In the event that the application of this definition is likely to introduce excessive delays, due to intervening School holidays, the School's approach is to take sensible and reasonable steps so as to minimise any hardship or unfairness arising from such delays.

-5 Definitions

-- 5.1 Where the following words or phrases are used in this policy: - 5.1.1 References to working days mean Monday to Friday, when the school is open during term time.
-The dates of terms are published on the school's website.
-In the event that the application of this definition is likely to introduce excessive delays, due to intervening school holidays, the school's approach is to take sensible and reasonable steps so as to minimise any hardship or unfairness arising from such delays. - 5.1.2 References to the Head may include deputies. - 5.1.3 References to parent or parents includes one or both of the parents, a legal guardian or education guardian. - 5.1.4 References to the Review are to the review by the panel of the Head's decision in accordance with the expulsion and removal: review procedure.
+- 5.1.2 References to the Head may include deputies. - 5.1.3 References to Parent or Parents includes one or both of the parents, a legal guardian or education guardian. - 5.1.4 References to the Review are to the review by the panel of the Head's decision in accordance with the expulsion and removal: review procedure.